wp-plugins/terribl/readme.txt

 == Changelog ==

+= 1.1.11.06 =
+* Updated Menu, Logo, and Links on Admin Pages.
+* Resorted links on the Widget so that it displays more recent Referers first.

 = 1.1.11.03 =
 * Removed the debug output in the Widget that displays if there was no HTTP_REFERER.